Create Relevant Experiences for your Audiences

 A characteristic is a measurable property of a visitor.
 Examples of characteristics are 'the city a visitor comes from', 'the device a visitor uses', etc.

 A target group is a list of name-value properties that represents a certain value within a characteristic.
 For example, in the characteristic 'city' a target group could be 'Big Dutch cities' with the property values 'Amsterdam', 'Rotterdam', and 'The Hague'.
 You can create any number of target groups within a characteristic.

 A segment represents a group of visitors that all share a set of similar characteristics.
 It is defined by combining several target groups.
 For example, the segment 'Dutch Professional' could be defined by the target groups 'comes from Big Dutch cities', 'visits the site on a weekday' and 'mostly looks at business category'.
-Hippo's Relevance Module tries to assign each visitor its best-matching segment.
+The Content audiences application tries to assign each visitor its best-matching segment.